llm.rb

 If you expect repeated tool calls, use persistent to reuse a process-wide HTTP connection pool.
 This requires the optional net-http-persistent gem:

 Use HTTP when the MCP server is remote or shared across machines.
 The persistent client helps when the workflow makes repeated MCP requests.
+The GitHub example below expects a token in ENV["GITHUB_PAT"].

 #!/usr/bin/env ruby